AllenInstitute/scrattch/README.md

 ### Using docker

 The current docker version is accessible through docker hub via: ('jeremyinseattle/scrattch')[https://hub.docker.com/r/jeremyinseattle/scrattch].
-As of 17 November 2024 the version is `jeremyinseattle/scrattch:0.1.1`.
+As of 20 December 2024 the version is `jeremyinseattle/scrattch:0.7.1`.

 Docker can be run on some HPC environments that use singularity as follows:

-* **Non-interactive**: `singularity shell --cleanenv docker://jeremyinseattle/scrattch:0.1.1 Rscript YOUR_CODE.R`
+* **Non-interactive**: `singularity shell --cleanenv docker://jeremyinseattle/scrattch:0.7.1 Rscript YOUR_CODE.R`
-* **Interactive**: `singularity shell --cleanenv docker://jeremyinseattle/scrattch:0.1.1`
+* **Interactive**: `singularity shell --cleanenv docker://jeremyinseattle/scrattch:0.7.1`
-* **To create a sif file for use in other environments**: `singularity pull scrattch:0.1.0.sif docker://jeremyinseattle/scrattch:0.1.1`
+* **To create a sif file for use in other environments**: `singularity pull scrattch:0.7.0.sif docker://jeremyinseattle/scrattch:0.7.1`

 Instructions for using Docker in other environments will be posted soon; in the meantime, please post an issue if you can't figure it out.